Kratzenburg: History

 Kratzenburg is said to be one of the oldest municipalities in the Vorderhunsrück (“Further Hunsrück”).
 In 975, it had its first documentary mention as Cratzenberh in a document from Otto II, Holy Roman Emperor, although this document might well be a mediaeval forgery.
 Kratzenburg appeared in connection with Saint Peter's Parish Church (Pfarrkirche St. Peter) at Boppard: “ The village of Cratzenberh in the Gau of Trier, in Sicco’s county transfers to the parish church in the document three Königshufen.”
 Hufe was a word used in German to denote a rural settlement with farm and living buildings and the attendant cropland.
 A Königshufe (plural: Königshufen; literally “king’s Hufe), however, was a Hufe four times the usual size.

 The first document that can be dated with certainty in which Kratzenburg is mentioned comes from 1245.
 According to this, the village belonged to the Gallscheider Gericht (“Gallscheid Court”) at Emmelshausen.
 In the 14th century, this court's whole zone of jurisdiction ended up in Electoral-Trier hands.

 Beginning in 1794, Kratzenburg lay under French rule.
 In 1815 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.

 Name’s origin

 The village's namesake might have been a wooden Roman watchtower, also called “Katz”.
 This tower supposedly once stood in the rural cadastral area now called “Auf der Katz”.
 Crates comes from the Latin and means, roughly, “wood-bound” or “bound together out of wood”.
 In the course of the two Germanic sound shifts, the ending shifted to —tz.
 With the insertion of the syllable —en— and the addition of the German placename ending —berg (originally —berh) arose something akin to the current name, although over the ages, this has shifted to —burg.

 Politics

 Municipal council

 The council is made up of 8 council members, who were elected by majority vote at the municipal election held on 7 June 2009, and the honorary mayor as chairman.

 Mayor

-Kratzenburg's mayor is Christoph Seis.
+Kratzenburg's mayor is Björn Seis.